-- One transcript or mark sheet from each college and/or university attended.
+- One transcript or mark sheet from each college and/or university attended with grades for each course, including study abroad and transfer institutions.
 Official transcripts are not required; however, all transcripts submitted must include the applicant’s name and institution (not to be added by the applicant).
-Applicants who have completed a degree outside of the United States or Canada are strongly encouraged to submit a transcript evaluation.
+Applicants who have completed a degree outside the United States or Canada are strongly encouraged to submit a transcript evaluation.

 - Three letters of reference (academic and/or professional).
-Submission of the recommendation form and a one- to two-page letter is expected.
-Please note that we are unable to accept any additional recommendations beyond the required three.
+Submission of the recommendation form and a one- to two-page letter is expected for each reference.
+Please note that we cannot accept any additional recommendations beyond the required three.
 It is strongly recommended that the applicant submit at least one academic letter of reference.

 - Standardized test score reports:

 The submission of GRE, GMAT, or LSAT scores is optional at this time.

 An official TOEFL or IELTS score report if English is not a native or customary language of instruction (copies will not be accepted).
 Applicants must achieve at least a 100 on the iBT version of the TOEFL or a 7.0 on the IELTS examination (minimum of 6.5 in each section) to be given full consideration for admission.
 See additional information on requirements related to English as a second language below.

 - There is no application fee at this time.

 - If applying to the M.E.Sc. or M.F.S. program, please include a list of three potential advisers on the application form.
 As an addendum to the personal statement, please provide a short paragraph for each listed adviser describing why you would like them to serve as your intended research adviser.
 Please include how your research interests align and how they may subsequently advise you on your project.